torizoemitchell/q2-assessment-practice2/README.md

 # Galvanize Message

+---

+## Read the entire README before beginning.
+Commit often.

+---

 ## Important Note

 This is a timed assessment.
 You should be able to complete it in under 3 hours.
 Remember to commit and push to your forked repository.
-At the very least, you should commit after each test passes.
+At the _very least_, you should commit after each test passes.
 We will use the timestamps to evaluate how long it took.

 ## Project Description